horinezachary/dynamic-channel-bot/README.md

 ### Commands

 `dvc$register:` This command is used to add a channel to the dynamic channel listing.
+Valid arguments are any number of `voice` or `category` ids, or all.
+If a category id is used, it will add all voice channels in the category to the registry.
+If the keyword `all` is used, all voice channels in the server will be registered.
 Example:
 ```
 dvc$register 123412341234123412
 ```
 `dvc$unregister:` This command is used to remove channels from the dynamic channel listing.
 Valid arguments are any number of `voice` or `category` ids, or all.
 If a category id is used, it will remove all voice channels in the category from the registry.
-If the keyword all is used, all registered voice channels will be unregistered.
+If the keyword `all` is used, all registered voice channels will be unregistered.
 Example:
 ```
 dvc$unregister 123412341234123412
 ```